ietf-rats-wg/eat/draft-ietf-rats-eat.md

 IDevID permanence can be described this way because {{IEEE.802.1AR}} is oriented around the definition of an implementation with a particular level of defense against attack.

 EAT is not defined around a particular implementation and must work on a range of devices that have a range of defenses against attack.
-EAT thus can't be defined permanence in terms of defense against attack.
+EAT thus cannot be defined permanence in terms of defense against attack.
 EAT's definition of permanence is in terms of operations and device lifecycle.